daytonaio/content/guides/20241226_how_to_use_and_run_jupyter_notebook_in_daytona.md

 git push
 ```

-Now, you have successfully pushed our updated repository, which contains our configuration file (`devcontainer.json`) for our DuckDB environment.
+Now, you have successfully pushed our updated repository, which contains our configuration file (`devcontainer.json`) for our Jupyter Notebook environment.

 ### Step 5: Verify Daytona Installation